ajah-ac/gitaddvancedexercises/READMe.md

    pick 8644d8e chore: Create thiRD and fourTH files pick 604ba43 chore:creating four file
   (see more in file .git/rebase-merge/done)
-Next commands to do (13 remaining commands): pick 7c3d8f5 exercise 1 & 2
+Next commands to do (13 remastering commands): pick 7c3d8f5 exercise 1 & 2
    pick a2d302f exercise 3
   (use "git rebase --edit-todo" to view and edit)